henryonyedum/JavaScript-Strings/README.md

 	* search()

-Hint: Use google, it is your friend:) And this is also a good place to read the documentation on JavaScript [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)
+Hint: Use google, it is your friend:) And [this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) is also a good place to read the documentation on JavaScript